-Interest income is recognised in the Fund Account as it accrues, using the effective interest rate of the financial instrument as at the date of acquisition or origination.
-Income includes the amortisation of any discount or premium, transaction costs (where material) or other differences between the initial carrying amount of the instrument and its amount at maturity calculated on an effective interest rate basis.

-Dividend income is recognised on the date the shares are quoted ex-dividend.
+- Interest income is recognised in the Fund Account as it accrues, using the effective interest rate of the financial instrument as at the date of acquisition or origination. - Dividend income is recognised on the date the shares are quoted ex-dividend.
 Any amount not received by the end of the reporting period is disclosed in the net assets statement as a current financial asset.

-Distributions from pooled funds are recognised at the date of issue.
-Any amount not received by the end of the reporting period is disclosed in the net assets statement as a current financial asset.
+- Distributions from pooled funds are recognised at the date of issue.
+Any amount not received by the end of the reporting period is disclosed in the net assets statement as a current financial asset. - Changes in the value of investments (including investment properties) are recognised as income and comprise all realised and unrealised profits/losses during the year